aaronxyliu/PTV/README.md

-### PTdetector
+### PTdetector-Version

 #### What is this?

-PTdetector is a Chrome extension which can detect all JavaScript libraries runs behind the web.
-LibDetector collects over 4,000 libraries information from [cdnjs](https://cdnjs.com/).
+PTdetector-Version (PTV) is a Chrome extension which can detect all JavaScript libraries runs behind the web and examine their versions.
+PTV collects over 6,000 libraries information from [cdnjs](https://cdnjs.com/).
 The library detection ability has academic research support.
 More information please refer to the ASE 2023 paper [PTdetector: An Automated JavaScript Front-end Library Detector](https://www.researchgate.net/publication/373638073_PTDETECTOR_An_Automated_JavaScript_Front-end_Library_Detector).

+#### How does it work?

+PTV applies pTree-based detection during the browser runtime.
+We collect pTree information for each library in advance and extract their valuable detection feature.
+The feature generation process is compeleted in [PTV-gen](https://github.com/aaronxyliu/PTV-gen).

 #### How to use?